• Home

 • Additional Child Tax Credit (ACTC): If the nonrefundable portion of the CTC exceeds your tax liability, you may be eligible for the refundable ACTC, up to $1,700 per qualifying child.

-• Documentation: Maintain records to substantiate eligibility, including proof of the child’s age, relationship, residency, and your income.
+• Documentation: Maintain records to substantiate eligibility, including proof of the child’s age, relationship, residency, and income.

 For comprehensive details, refer to the IRS guidelines on the Child Tax Credit.